Manchester City, Liverpool, Chelsea, Tottenham in Champions League draw: Who could English sides face?

 - Club Brugge vs LASK (Brugge lead 1-0 on aggregate)

-Of the 12 remaining teams, Ajax are the only ones who would get into Pot 2 if they make it through.
+Of the six clubs in action, Ajax are the only ones who would get into Pot 2 if they make it through.
 The rest will all drop into Pot 3 or Pot 4.

-This season's group-stage draw will be held in its usual location of the Grimaldi Forum in Monaco on Thursday, at 5pm BST.

-We will also be live-blogging the draw, bringing you all the news as it happens on SkySports.com and our app.

 The group stages get underway in the week of September 16, with six group games running through to mid-December.

-And whoever is lucky enough to go all the way will go head-to-head at the Ataturk Olympic Stadium in Istanbul - where Liverpool beat AC Milan back in 2005 - on May 30.
+Whoever is lucky enough to go all the way will go head to head at the Ataturk Olympic Stadium in Istanbul - where Liverpool beat AC Milan back in 2005 - on May 30.